jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 Um, but that's probably the, the, the most that I have been affected in my pro my programming career.

-**Jesse**: Do you think, so presumably you're asking questions specific to closure?
+**Jesse**: Do you think, so presumably you're asking questions specific to Clojure?

 I do wonder if the if ah if having a lack of training data there might give it worse answers because I'm writing a lot of Ruby these days and a lot of Go.
 Actually, Go would be a counter example, wouldn't it?
 Because there wouldn't be that much Go code compared to other things.
 Yeah, it's interesting. ah Because I find it very, I find it's changed my process a lot.
 I'm always pacing stuff in a chat GPT because it just seems to speed things up quite a bit.
 But it sounds like you are not really seeing the games because it's just, it's not accurate enough, not reliable enough.

 **Bob**: Well, so I have used it in cases where I've got some API function from a framework.
 And it needs an argument.
 And I'm looking through the documents, and I can't find how what magic argument I have to give it.

 There's some bit pattern I've got to put in there.
 And I can't find it in the docs anywhere.
 And looking around and going, OK, how do I call this?
 And I'll pose the question to chat TPT.
 And then like the answer will come back.
 And I'll try it, and it'll work.
 And I think, well, Okay, thanks chat GPT and then I'll ask chat GPT the question the question I really wanted answered Where did you find that information and it won't tell me?
 I don't know It's just something I know I don't know where I got that information from which I find very frustrating that that's kind of the limit now I've also done a few things like um and get ah I'll get a ah function working.
-In closure, I've done this.
+In Clojure, I've done this.
 I've got a function working.

 Tests are all passing.
 Then I'll hand it to chat GPT or some other AI and say, refactor this, make it better.
 And it'll come back.